 Both local farming and cellular agriculture are helping to drive triple bottom lines with a mission for global food security.

-technology is helping Agriculture to feed the world and regenerate our planet.
+technology is helping Agriculture to feed the world.

 You might have heard of popular burgers by Beyond Meat or Impossible Foods.
 These plantbased proteins are non GMO, impact-driven, and delicious.
 Other emerging companies include JUST, Finless Foods and Memphis Meats.

 The advantage of the tech-based companies means they’re positioned to be funded for quick scalability.

 This article is to be continued where we’ll be discussing how regenerative agriculture and biotech can truly work together to balance our ecosystems, improve health, and take animals out of the food chain.

 “Earth-functional foods” are foods that provide benefits beyond health including lowering carbon footprints, alternatives to meat, and incorporating recycled and up-cycled ingredients.

 This sector is being driven by changing consumer preferences: a rising demand for plant-based proteins and for sustainable consumer packaged goods.